Some parents may need extra support in their parenting at different times.

 - behaviour issues

-Talk to your GP - they can help you find the best support for you and your family.
+Talk to your GP or public health nurse.
+They can help you find the best support for you and your family.

-Your public health nurse (PHN) can also offer you support.
 Public health nurses can give you reliable information and advice about child and family health.
-They can also refer you to other sources of support in your local area, such as the Child and Family Agency.
+They can also refer you to other sources of support in your local area, such as the Child and Family Agency (Tusla).

-The Child and Family Agency (also known as Tusla) can put you in touch with a social worker if your family needs additional support.
+The Child and Family Agency (Tusla) can put you in touch with a social worker if your family needs additional support.

 Social workers and family support workers work closely with parents and children to find out what your family’s needs are, and to develop a plan to meet those needs.